-The property is in the Nancy Creek sub-basin of the Peachtree Creek watershed.
+The property is not in the 2000-foot Chattahoochee River Corridor, but it is located near the Corridor downstream of the confluence of Peachtree Creek and the River.
 The USGS coverage for the area shows no streams on or near the property.
 Any unmapped streams that may be on the property will be subject to the City of Atlanta's stream buffer ordinance, which requires a 75-foot buffer along perennial and intermittent streams.
-Further, any state waters that may be on the property will be subject to the 25-foot Erosion and Sedimentation Act buffers, which are administered by the Environmental Protection Division of Georgia DNR.
+Any state waters that may be on the property will be subject to the 25-foot Erosion and Sedimentation Act buffers, which are administered by the Environmental Protection Division of Georgia DNR.
 Any work within these buffers will require a variance from Georgia EPD.